DaniilsFirgers/dev-quest/cybersecurity/networking/internet-protocol.md

 - **Internet protocol version 6** is the successor to IPv4 version and uses **128-bit addresses** instead of IPv4's 32-bit.

 - Has **auto-configurations**, so devices can get addreses without DHCP.
-- No need for NAT, every device cna have a public IP.
+- No need for NAT, every device can have a public IP.

 # Inefficient routing